12th century chapel of the Ter Biest village

 Also, the Sint-Jacobskerk is one of the Seven Wonders of Leuven.
 Its famous “Duivelsklokje” (Devil’s Bell) hangs outside its old 13th-century bell-tower – thus earning its the strange fame of being “a church whose bell hangs outside“.

-Also the huge carpark you see by the church, was a huge burial dump for victims of the pest in the 16th century.
+Incidentally, the huge carpark you see by the church, was a huge burial dump for victims of the plague in the 16th century.

 Since 1963, the church was closed due to stability issues of the ground.

 No definitive solution has been found, although poles have been inserted as deep as 14 metres into the ground to prevent the church from further sinking.
 It would be a huge loss to Belgian heritage, not just Leuven, should Sint-Jacobskerk collapse as it was a huge historical landmark that contains priceless artistic and cultural artifacts.

 Latest update: As recent as 2021, the grounds have finally been stabilised.
 The interior of the church has now been stripped for a complete renovation of the internal structures.